Radical or moderate? Trump paints Democratic ticket as both

 “This has completed the leftist takeover of the party and of their radical agenda,” said Republican Sen. Marsha Blackburn of Tennessee, who claimed Harris “will be the most liberal leftist nominee for VP that our country has ever seen" and cited her support for the Black Lives Matter group.

 “With this move to left," she predicted, "what you’re going to see is a lot of security moms that are all across this nation who are going to say, ‘You know what?
-Law and order is important to me.
-And I don’t want a vice president who is out there marching in the streets with the BLM organization.’ ....
-Security in our communities is important and I don’t want someone who says that they are not going to be tough on hardened criminals.’”
+Law and order is important to me....
+Security in our communities is important, and I don’t want someone who says that they are not going to be tough on hardened criminals.’”

 On the same call, Pierson went after Harris' record as attorney general, saying that “she fought to keep inmates locked up in overcrowded prisons so they could be used for cheap labor" and that she “championed laws that put parents in jail and prosecuted the mentally ill.”